kvarak/dnd/docs/_Classes/warlock.md

 <div class="columnstwo">

 - #### Blade Cyclone
     When you cast *spectral burst*, you can choose to concentrate on the spell for up to 1 minute.
-If you do so, the damage die of the spell decreases from a d6 to a d4, the range increases to 10 feet, and it affects any creature that enters the spell’s area for the first time on a turn or starts its turn within that area.
+If you do so, the damage die of the spell decreases from a d6 to a d4, the range increases to 10 ft, and it affects any creature that enters the spell’s area for the first time on a turn or starts its turn within that area.

 - #### Eldritch Burst
-    When you cast *spectral burst*, each creature who fails their saving throw against the spell is pushed up to 5 feet away from you.
+    When you cast *spectral burst*, each creature who fails their saving throw against the spell is pushed up to 5 ft away from you.

 - #### Sword Thrust
-    When you cast *spectral burst*, you can instead choose to affect creatures in a line 15 feet long and 5 feet wide originating from you.
+    When you cast *spectral burst*, you can instead choose to affect creatures in a line 15 ft long and 5 ft wide originating from you.

 </div>